Microsoft/azure-docs.hu-hu/articles/connectors/connectors-create-api-sqlazure.md

 ### <a name="connection-problems"></a>Csatlakozási problémák

-A kapcsolódási problémák általában megtörténhetnek, így a hibák elhárításához és megoldásához tekintse át [a kapcsolódási hibák megoldását SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server). Íme néhány példa:
+Kapcsolati problémák gyakran előfordulhatnak, ezért az ilyen típusú problémák elhárításához és megoldásához tekintse meg a csatlakozási hibák megoldásával kapcsolatos [SQL Server.](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server) Íme néhány példa:

 * `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`